trampgeek/jobe/README.md

 ## Implementation status

 Jobe is still under development.
-The current alpha version implements enough of the API to provide the services needed by CodeRunner.
+The current beta version implements enough of the API to provide the services needed by CodeRunner.
 Only immediate-mode runs are supported, with run results being returned with the response to the POST of the run requests.
 Run results are not retained by